wordofwarning/wordofwarning.org/current/2014-flare/index.md

 ####More
 Returning to Manchester's Z-arts, The Flare Weekender 2014 offers a glimpse of where the cutting edge of theatre might be heading in the future, with artists from Amsterdam, Barcelona, Bergen, Bristol, London, Manchester + Utrecht.

-Accompanied by live music, performance workshop, artist's forum and closing party, the 2014 Weekender presents two evenings and an afternoon of performance…
+Accompanied by live music, artist's forum, workshop and closing party, the 2014 Weekender presents two evenings and an afternoon of performance…
 [Almost Human (Netherlands/UK)](/current/2014-flare/sat7) | *A Grindhouse Dante*
 [Anna Fenemore (UK)](/current/2014-flare/sat1) | *Biography, Autobiography and Lies* (workshop)
 [Drunken Chorus (UK)](/current/2014-flare/sat1) | *Just Like Larry Walters*